 What's a young girl to do when the instrument she's been given to play is the clarinet and she wants to sing?
 Switch to the guitar, of course!
 That was back around when I was 10 or so.
-Such was my beginning, though at age 6, I had an early start on the recorder prior to the accordian.
-(Guess if I had stuck with the accordian or clarinet, I might have fallen into Klezmer music instead.)
+Such was my beginning.

-In the 1990's, I spent a lot of time writing songs and singing for a meditation group—I refer to this as my period of introspection and growth.
-It was in this period that I produced my first cassette (remember those?!), titled "Breathe Easy."
-Also, as a young lesbian finding her way in the world when society was much less accepting of differences, I found myself out in front performing at LGBT and women-centric events, basically "singing for our lives," to quote Holly Near.
-The first social justice song that I wrote was "A Personal Issue," penned on a paper bag on a bus ride home from a pro-choice march in DC.
-That song was never recorded, but unfortunately its refrain is as meaningful today as it was back then (we all know that abortion rights are being chipped away at every day): "Roe versus Wade in '73 / set all women free / neither church nor state / will again decide our fate."
+In the 1990's, I spent a lot of time writing songs and singing for a meditation group—my period of introspection.
+It was in this period that I produced my first cassette recording, titled "Breathe Easy."
+Also, as a young songwriter finding her way in the world when society was much less accepting of differences, I found myself out in front performing at LGBT and women-centric events, basically "singing for our lives," to quote Holly Near.
+The first social justice song that I wrote was "A Personal Issue," penned on a paper bag on a bus-ride home from a pro-choice march in DC.
+That song was never recorded, but unfortunately its refrain is as meaningful today as it was back then: "Roe versus Wade in '73 / set all women free / neither church nor state / will again decide our fate."
 "Fly Away," my second solo project of original music, was recorded in 2002.

 In January 2018, I released "Every Road," an eclectic mix of 11 songs, coproduced with Mike Nugent.
 Accompanying my vocals and rhythm guitar on this project are Mike (lead guitar, bass, dobro, yuke, electric slide), Richie Guerrero (drums, percussion), Cindy Quart (keyboard), and Gabrielle Schavron (cello).

 My musical influences?
-Of course there is a long list, but at the top are Joni Mitchell, Joan Baez, Leonard Cohen, Bob Dylan, Tom Paxton, Holly Near, Ferron, and Cris Williamson.
+Of course there is a long list, but at the top are Joni Mitchell, Joan Baez, Leonard Cohen, Bob Dylan, Tom Paxton, and Holly Near.